 The many-headed monster is a collaborative effort focusing on English society and culture in the early modern period, very broadly conceived.
 Our name comes from the paranoid imaginations of seventeenth-century gentlemen, who often conceived of ‘the common people’ as a monstrous beast that would devour the rich whole if given half a chance.¹ Whilst we do not approve of cannibalism, we do like the idea of trying to understand what society looked like ‘from below’.

 Brodie Waddell emerged from the backwoods of western Canada in 2006.
 After learning the secrets of the historian’s craft at Warwick, York and Cambridge, he set up shop in the metropolis as Lecturer in Early Modern History at Birkbeck, University of London.
-His academic work to date has centred on economic life in seventeenth-century England, with occasional diversions into preaching and manor courts.
+His academic work to date has centred on economic life in seventeenth-century England, with occasional diversions into chronicling, preaching and manor courts.
 His current obsessions are the economic history of 1688 and the social history of petitioning.
 You can follow him on twitter: @Brodie_Waddell.
-When not messing about in classrooms or archives, he can usually be found chasing a giggling (single-headed) monster.
+When not messing about in classrooms or archives, he can usually be found chasing two small giggling (single-headed) monsters.

 Mark Hailwood was born and raised in England’s West Country.
 He headed east to do his first degree at East Anglia, before moving to the Midlands to undertake postgraduate study at Warwick.
 His odyssey continued with teaching jobs at Cardiff, Bristol, Exeter, Cambridge, and St Hilda’s College, Oxford, and research fellowships at the Institute of Historical Research in London, the Huntington Library in California, and the University of Exeter.
 He has now returned to his hometown as a Lecturer in History 1400-1700 at the University of Bristol.
 Mark is interested in the history of industry and idleness.
 His first book is about alehouses and drinking culture in seventeenth-century England, and he is now working on a project investigating women’s work in the south west of England, 1500-1700.
 You can follow his adventures on twitter: @mark_hailwood.
 When not behind his desk or in front of his class, he likes to head into the Devon hills to bowl gentle away-swingers.